njoyard/django-rql-filter/README.md

 | `=in=`      | Belongs to set           | `name=in=(bob,kate)`   |
 | `=out=`     | Does not belong to set   | `name=out=(bob,kate)`  |

+Comparisons can traverse model relations by separating field names with a double
+underscore: `father__name=bob`.

 Values must be quoted with single or double quotes when they include special characters or spaces: `name="bob katz"`.